 There are two different types of security that a security administrator needs to address:

+The melding of both physical and IT security is called convergent security, which is being heavily pursued and supported by both types of security vendors today.
 A security administrator should be involved during all phases of the EUP, from setting up new security aspects at project inception to ensuring that after a system is retired, everything from a security standpoint is in line with the organizational guidance.
 Security administrators must address the following issues:

 The primary danger of the Enterprise Administration discipline is that you will create a huge bureaucracy to implement it.
 Instead, your goal should be to streamline the activities of this discipline so that application teams will want to work with enterprise administrators instead of work around them.
 You need to communicate with the project teams and gain their respect and trust while educating and supporting them.
 In short, be as agile as you possibly can for your situation.
 It is critical that each type of enterprise administrator develops the relevant guidance for his or her specialty and then supports project teams in its application.
-If the guidance reflects common best practices , if it’s written well, if it’s easy to conform to, and if it’s supported effectively, then project teams should be willing to follow them; you should expect project teams to resist following your guidance otherwise.
+If the guidance reflects sensical practices , if it’s written well, if it’s easy to conform to, and if it’s supported effectively, then project teams should be willing to follow them; you should expect project teams to resist following your guidance otherwise.
 The guidance includes:

 The Enterprise Administration discipline within the EUP extends the RUP to cover the administration needs from an enterprise level.
 This discipline includes managing both physical and information assets and the security for the enterprise; it also includes information on how to support project teams with the various initiatives and activities within this discipline.